zshipko/zenon-build/README.md

 ## Configuration

-`zenon` uses yaml for configuration, to get started create a `zenon.yaml` file in the root of your project:
+For the full experience you will need to setup a `zenon.yaml` file:

 ```yaml
 build: